-What Can a Handyman Do in Tulsa, Oklahoma?
+What Can a Handyman Do Without a License in Tulsa, Oklahoma?

 Oklahoma does not have a single, statewide “general contractor license” for small residential handymen; licensing is mainly trade-based (electrical/plumbing/HVAC/mechanical) plus local permits.
 In Tulsa, you typically need a City of Tulsa business license (and pulled permits where required), and you must hold the appropriate Oklahoma trade license to perform regulated work.
 A common handyman “no-state-license” rule of thumb in Oklahoma is that general, non-trade work is not state-licensed, but electrical/plumbing/HVAC/mechanical work is state-licensed regardless of job size.